 Later in the day.
 Jess and I went apple picking with friends.
-It was a beautiful day to walk in the orchard.
+We had a craving for apple sauce and it was a beautiful day to walk in the orchard and we had a craving for applesauce.
 The trees were heavy with fruit and it was easy pickings.
 It didn’t take long to fill our bags with apples.

 As we headed back, slowly meandering out, Jess was leading the way.
 She was about forty-two feet ahead of us ( I’m specific because I replayed this event in my mind.
 I’ve also walked enough courses for fences to know my stride.)